obuldum/hello-world/README.md

 # hello-world
-This is my first Git-Hub Repository
+This is my first GitHub Repository

+I am just learning how to use GitHub